eonist/eonist.github.io/_posts/2017-09-29-Swift-package-manager-4.md

 5. Third-party modules must be able to update them selfs via a simple `swift package update` call

 ### How to get it:
-Since SPM 4 doesn't support building to app target yet, we can't ever call `swift package generate-xcodeproj` more than once.
+Since SPM 4 doesn't support building to app target yet, we can't call `swift package generate-xcodeproj` more than once, without making a lot of fuzz.
 That means we have to use SPM as more of a 1 time setup tool and updater of third-party libs.

 ### Creating a mac app with SPM 4:
 1. `cd ~/dev/Awesome/`